Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

   ```

 <a name="prepare_site-init"></a>
-### Prepare Site Init
+#### Prepare Site Init

 Follow the procedures to [Prepare Site Init](prepare_site_init.md) directory for your system.

-<a name="pre-populate-livecd-daemons-configuration-and-ncn-artifacts"></a>
+<a name="prepopulate-livecd-daemons-configuration-and-ncn-artifacts"></a>
-## Pre-Populate LiveCD Daemons Configuration and NCN Artifacts
+### Prepopulate LiveCD Daemons Configuration and NCN Artifacts

 Now that the configuration is generated, we can populate the LiveCD with the generated files.

 This will enable SSH, and other services when the LiveCD starts.

 1. Set system name and enter prep directory

     ```bash
     linux# export SYSTEM_NAME=eniac
     linux# cd /mnt/pitdata/prep
     ```

-2. Use CSI to populate the LiveCD, provide both the mount point and the CSI generated config dir.
+1. Use CSI to populate the LiveCD, provide both the mount point and the CSI generated config dir.

     ```bash
     linux# csi pit populate cow /mnt/cow/ ${SYSTEM_NAME}/
     ```

     Expected output looks similar to the following:

     ```
     config------------------------> /mnt/cow/rw/etc/sysconfig/network/config...OK
     ifcfg-bond0-------------------> /mnt/cow/rw/etc/sysconfig/network/ifcfg-bond0...OK